dreibh/hipercontracer/README.md

 ```

 ## Further Details
-See the the [manpage of "dbshell"](https://github.com/dreibh/hipercontracer/blob/master/src/dbshell.1) for a detailed description of the available options: ```man dbshell```
+See the [manpage of "dbshell"](https://github.com/dreibh/hipercontracer/blob/master/src/dbshell.1) for a detailed description of the available options: ```man dbshell```

 # The HiPerConTracer Database Tools

 The HiPerConTracer Database Tools are some helper programs to e.g.&nbsp;join HiPerConTracer database configurations into an existing [DBeaver](https://dbeaver.io/) configuration:

-- make-dbeaver-configuration: Make DBeaver configuration from HiPerConTracer database configuration files
+- make-dbeaver-configuration: Make DBeaver configuration from HiPerConTracer database configuration files, with possibility to join with existing DBeaver configuration
 - encrypt-dbeaver-configuration: Encrypt DBeaver credentials configuration file
 - decrypt-dbeaver-configuration: Decrypt DBeaver credentials configuration file